chasey55/3160Project/README.md

 <br/>
 <br/>
 ## EERD
-The datbase design contains 12 tables and has the following assumptions:
+The database design contains 12 tables and has the following assumptions:

 •	A person creates an order that belongs to a restaurant and driver.

 •	A driver can also be a student.

-•	Ratings for restuarants and drivers are assigned by a person after an order has been delivered.
+•	Ratings for restaurants and drivers are assigned by a person after an order has been delivered.

-•	Each restuarant and driver has a score pertaining to them and is represented in the ratings table design.
+•	Each restaurant and driver has a score pertaining to them and is represented in the ratings table design.

-•	Each restuarant and driver has a description pertaining to them and is represented in the ratings table design.
+•	Each restaurant and driver has a description pertaining to them and is represented in the ratings table design.

 ![Image of 3160 Project EERD](https://github.com/chasey55/3160Project/blob/main/images/EERD.PNG)
 <br/>